WTTJ/algoliax/README.md

 people2 = %People{reference: 87, last_name: "Fred", first_name: "Al", age: 70}
 ```

-#### Configure index at runtime
+#### Index name at runtime

-It's possible to define an index name at runtime, useful if index_name depends on environment or comes from an environment variable.
+It's possible to define an index name at runtime, useful if `index_name` depends on environment or comes from an environment variable.

 To do this just define a function with an arity of 0 that will be used as `index_name`

 ```elixir
 defmodule People do